SDG-Den/SDG-GLYPHS/docs/SDG-GLYPHS/201-normal-mode.md

 ## Carousel bar

-A scrollable, animated preview bar at the bottom of the screen shows all known glyphs.
+An auto-scrolling animated preview bar at the bottom of the screen shows all known glyphs.
 Each glyph's stroke path is repeatedly drawn in blue with a progress animation.
 Enabled by default; can be toggled in `config.json`.

 See [Configuration](06-configuration.md) for carousel settings.